 Preeclampsia is a dangerous combination of high blood pressure and too much protein in the urine that can happen in pregnant women after their 20th week of pregnancy.
-It can range from mild to severe and often develops suddenly.
+It can range from mild to severe, and often develops suddenly.

 The cure for preeclampsia is for the baby to be delivered.
-If it is too early for the baby to be delivered, your doctor will work with you to reduce symptoms and risk of complications until you can deliver safely.
+If it is too early for the baby to be delivered, your doctor will work with you to reduce symptoms and complications until you can deliver safely.

 Signs and Symptoms

 - High blood pressure, at least twice within 7 days -- above 140/90, if your blood pressure was normal before pregnancy